eSentire/django-cymon-firewall/README.md

 ### Note
-Make sure ``djcymon.middleware.CymonFirewallMiddleware`` is the first middleware class listed, as this will ensure that if a malicious IP makes a request, it will dropped before any actual processing happens.
+Make sure ``djcymon.middleware.CymonFirewallMiddleware`` is the first middleware class listed, as this will ensure that if a malicious IP makes a request, it will be dropped before any actual processing happens.

 ## Contributing